Seni2005/fpl-desk/README.md

 ## What's on it

-- **Your squad** on a pitch, in your actual formation, with the bench below — captain and vice armbands, injury pins, and price-movement arrows.
+- **Your squad** on a pitch, in your actual formation, with the bench below — each player showing their gameweek points and their next three fixtures, plus captain and vice armbands, injury pins and price-movement arrows.
+- **Your leagues** — every mini-league you're in with your position and how it moved.
+Tap one for the table, with your row highlighted.
 - **Planner** — try transfers against your real budget.
 It counts your hits, enforces the squad rules, and tells you whether the move is worth it.
 - **Worth a look** — shortlists pulled out of the data: in form, best value, kind fixtures, differentials, budget enablers.
 - **Any player, in detail** — click a name anywhere on the page for previous-season points, this season's gameweek-by-gameweek trend, underlying numbers and upcoming fixtures.